maurges/every-rust-gui-library/notes.md

 Interesting, this build uses my kde's breeze theme instead of qml default.
 Also it has a weird but with button recoil, where if you press it too quickly, it won't execute the action.

+Ohh, so for setters you can use a regular rust method, nice.
+Overall this provides some pretty good apis it seems.
+Well, it seemed to me this way long ago, but now I need to fucking sit down and write it.

+Interesting, slint was co-authored by the main author of this crate.
+So it's part orbtk, part qt, and I remember seeing there was a third person.
+Good creds.

+Qrc.
+It's better than xml.. or is it.
+At least malformed qrc is visible at compile time, but there's a lot of room for mistakes still.
+I would like something like yesod, would be cool, but there are still problems that qml itself is too dynamic.
+Maybe qt6 with compilation fixes this, need to investigate.
+Also I hope slint makes it better.

+So thanks to the fact that I didn't use a real model with cxx-qt, I could port the view from there without work, this is nice.